WTF is Quibi? A bold bet on short-form streaming

 - Floored (Unscripted) - Hosted by Liza Koshy, In each episode of Floored, two teams of skilled dancers take on an insane dance floor with a life of its own.
 Dancers try their best to perform a rehearsed routine, but can they hold it together when the floor itself actually lifts, tilts, drops, shakes and spins in time to the music?
 Additionally, the dancers will also be caught off-guard as perils are thrown their way when they least expect it.
 Who can survive the dance and who will be Floored?
 Guest stars include: Storm Reid, Maddie Ziegler, Mackenzie Ziegler, DC Youngfly, Anthony Ramos, Rumer Willis, Adam Rippon, Josh Peck, Benito Skinner, Danielle Brooks, Peyton List, Chad Kroeger, Anna Camp, Nolan Gould, Francia Raisa, Ceraadi, JT Parr, Matt Steffanina, Wildabeast Adams, Janelle Ginestra Adams, Amber Riley and Amanda Seales.

-Discuss: Quibi: Release date, prices, shows to expect and WTF is a quibi really
+Discuss: Quibi: Prices, shows, release date and WTF is a quibi actually

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.